OlegEfrem/shopping-cart-io/CONTRIBUTING.md

       * ![coverageReport](doc/img/coverageReport.png)

 # TODO:
-* to make `domain` package fully functional error throwing must be eliminated and express possible failures in the signature using error indicating wrapper types like: Either, Validated, MonadError, etc.
+* to make `domain` package fully functional error throwing must be eliminated/wrapped and express possible failures in the signature using error indicating wrapper types like: Either, Validated, MonadError, etc.
 * add 'scalafmt' to automatically format files;
 * add an API layer to be possible to interact with the application;
 * add acceptance, performance, smoke and security tests;